 Hypostasis: (ὑπόστασις) action of placing oneself (στάσις) below (ὑπό-) = foundation, first substance.

-The painting is peaceful and strong.
-We can see a sphinx, majestic, powerful and patient.
+This painting is peaceful and strong.
+We can see a sphinx, majestic, powerful, and patient.
 He is surrounded with light and fire.

-What and who should we remember?
+What and whom should we remember?
 What is the sphinx looking at?
-Does he protect us?
+Is he protecting us?

 (Blood on the Road)